Guru-RF/SVXTRXRepeater/README.md

   - **3-30V**: Use this position for high-current triggers.
   - **5V**: Use this position for low-current triggers (sufficient for most radios).
   - If your COS output operates at a higher voltage, use the **3-30V** setting.
+  - state can be aquired by reading GPIO 12

 #### **Power and Ground**
 - **+5V**: Supplies a 5V output from the Raspberry Pi.